ccie7599/karmada-lke/README.md

 - Karmada is not propagating the ConfigMap volume (needed for nginx config) to the clusters.
 This requires a manual application to each cluster.

 - On Step 3 of the terraform apply, the Istio mesh is running into terraform installation errors on the cluster.
-This is affecting Kiali visibility and reports.
+This is affecting Kiali visibility and reports unless the terraform command is repeated until success.
 The original author of the exercise makes note of this on the very bottom of this README.

-- As the hardware is by default 4GB shared Linodes, occasionally the terraform steps, in particular the helm chart applications, will time out.
-If a terraform command ends in error, run it again (note this does not apply to the above-mentioned Istio errors).
+- As the hardware is by default 4GB shared Linodes, the terraform steps, in particular the helm chart applications, will occasionally time out.
+If a terraform command ends in error, run it again.

 # To-Do List